-Chief Complaint: Trouble walking
+CC: Trouble walking

 It’s hard for her to tell exactly when the problem started, but she thinks she first noticed it a few months ago and says she has now fallen a couple of times while walking because her left leg “just kind of gave out on me” while she was walking.
 Both legs “feel funny, kind of stiff and clumsy,” but the left leg is definitely worse than the right.
-She usually walks a few miles a day for exercise but has been afraid to for the last several weeks.
+She usually walks a few miles a day for exercise but has been afraid to walk these distances for the last several weeks.

 GEN: awake, alert, pleasant

-CV: rrr, no murmurs, pulses 2+.
+CV: RRR, no murmurs, pulses 2+.
 No S3 or S4.

 Abd: soft, protuberant, no masses or organomegaly palpated